 The Law Schools provide applicants the option of concurrently enrolling in the J.D. and M.L.S. degree programs.
-Upon successful completion of the concurrent degree program, the student is granted both the J.D. and M.L.S. degrees.
-Completion of the J.D./M.L.S. program requires successful completion of the program requirements of BOTH the M.L.S. degree and the J.D. degree.
-Students should carefully review the separate program requirements of both degrees prior to electing to enroll in the J.D./M.L.S. program concurrently.
+JD students in good academic standing may apply to join the joint J.D. and M.L.S. degree program after completing their 2L year.
+Students who apply to and are accepted into the M.L.S program are not eligible to transfer into the joint J.D. and M.L.S degree program.

-Completion of the M.L.S. degree requires a major writing project.
-All other credit courses are completed concurrently with the J.D. program.
-Students who are accepted to the joint degree program through the admissions process must confirm their intent to complete both programs after completing their first year of classes.
-Students in the J.D./M.L.S. program may elect to discontinue their legal studies upon completion of the M.L.S. degree program without continuing in the J.D. program.
-Students in the J.D./M.L.S. program may also choose not to complete the writing requirement of the M.L.S. and still be eligible to complete the J.D. program.
+Both the J.D. and M.L.S. degrees will be conferred upon successful completion of the joint degree program.
+Students in the joint J.D/ M.L.S. degree program must complete a major writing project in addition to the courses required for the JD program.
+Students should discuss their courseload and other obligations with their academic advisor before applying to join the joint degree program.
+Students Students in the J.D./M.L.S. program may elect to discontinue their legal studies upon completion of the M.L.S. degree program without continuing in the J.D. program.
+Students accepted into the joint J.D./M.L.S. degree program may elect to transfer back to the J.D. program.
 In order to graduate, students in the joint J.D./M.L.S. program must attain a 70.0 cumulative grade point average (GPA) with a minimum of 90 credits of study, and be in good financial standing.
 Students placed on academic probation may be dismissed from the joint degree program.
 Students in the joint J.D./M.L.S. program who receive a grade below 65 in a required course must repeat the course.